gctools-outilsgc/aurora-design-system/documentation/pages/content guidelines.md

 ## Referring to product owners and the Government of Canada

+Generally you should refer to your department or business as “us” or “we” unless it is unclear who the subject is from context.
+Using first person pronouns makes your product seem more personable.

+When referring to the Government of Canada and all departments within it, you typically should use the entire name of the department not the department’s acronym.
+Only use the acronym if the name appears previously in a single text and you have defined the acronym.

 ## Useful Tools

 Here are some free tools and references that you can use to improve your writing: